nickarocho/minesweeper/readme.md

 I remember my first experience with computers in the 90's involved playing this game a lot, so I thought what better game than this to come full circle?

+# Getting Started
+Well you probably are wanting to stop reading this about this thing and start playing it instead.

+Jump in the time machine and enjoy playing my first game ever made from scratch, [Minesweeper].(https://nickarocho.github.io/minesweeper/)

 ## Anyways, here are the basic rules:

 ### Basic Gameplay